Dumlupınar TSK

 Dumlupınar TSK is a Turkish Cypriot football club based in Famagusta, Northern Cyprus.
-It competes in the KTFF Super Lig, the highest level of football in Northern Cyprus and was founded in 1953.
+It competes in the KTFF Super Lig, the highest level of league football in Northern Cyprus.
+The club was founded in 1953.

 History

 In 2016, Dumlupınar TSK formed a consortium with NorthernLand, a local construction company.

-Back in 2014, it became the first Turkish Cypriot club to participate in a tournament held in South Cyprus where it fielded it youth teams from the Under-9 to Under-15 categories.
+Back in 2014, it became the first Turkish Cypriot club to participate in a tournament held in southern part of the island where it fielded it youth teams from the Under-9 to Under-15 categories.